-- 1. From the navigation pane, expand the farm, then SOA, and then select soa-infra.
+- From the navigation pane, expand the farm, then SOA, and then select soa-infra.
 The SOA Infrastructure home page is displayed. - From the SOA Infrastructure menu, choose SOA Deployment, then Redeploy.
-The Select Archive page appears. - 3.
-In the Archive or Exploded Directory section, select the location of the SOA composite application revision you want to redeploy. - In the Configuration Plan section, optionally specify the configuration plan to include with the archive. - Click Next.
+The Select Composite page is displayed. - Select the composite that you want to redeploy. - In the Archive or Exploded Directory section, select the location of the SOA composite application revision you want to redeploy. - Click Next.